jondarrer/my-personal-site/src/markdown/automating-repetitive-software-tasks-using-plop.md

-# Automating repetitive software tasks using plop
+# Automating repetitive software tasks using Plop

 ![](/images/automating-with-plop.jpg)

 ## Repeating the same thing over and over again, copying and pasting, converting text from kebab-case to camel-case, etc. may indicate a task suitable for automation.
-I integrated plop into my node project to help me with such a task, adding a new blog post, and here I describe my journey
+I integrated Plop into my node project to help me with such a task, adding a new blog post, and here I describe my journey

 ## The problem